datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 .. runrecord:: _examples/DL-101-116-103
    :language: console
    :workdir: dl-101/mock_user
-   :caption: How do you think does the dataset look like
+   :notes: How do you think does the dataset look like
    :cast: 04_collaboration

    $ cd DataLad-101